WorkSafeBC Home Home

 Engineering controls

-Making physical modifications to facilities, equipment and processes can reduce exposure.
-Some questions to consider:
+Making physical modifications to facilities, equipment, and processes can reduce worker exposure to heat.
+Some examples of engineering controls:

-• Can hot surfaces be insulated or covered to reduce radiant heat?
+• Insulating or covering hot surfaces to reduce radiant heat

-• Can shields and barriers be installed to protect workers from heat?
+• Installing shields and barriers to protect workers from heat

 3. 3